andaze/WebCorporate/content/solution/workforce-analytics/index.en.md

-## ●Functions of the "Occupancy Management System" as a solution
+## Functions of the "Occupancy Management System" as a solution